Our number one priority pro-gun bill.

 COMMONSENSE – “Commonsense Carry” will leave Utah’s current permit system untouched and we expect most people will continue to obtain permits due to the advantages it offers such as the ability to carry in states that recognize Utah’s permit.

-COMMONSENSE – Eleven states have already implemented “Commonsense Carry” legislation allowing people to carry concealed firearms without permits.
-Four other states allow it with some restrictions.
+COMMONSENSE – Twelve states have already implemented “Commonsense Carry” legislation allowing people to carry concealed firearms without permits.
+Three other states allow it with some restrictions.
 “Commonsense Carry” is nothing new, and it is working in those states in which it has been implemented.

 COMMONSENSE – In Utah the OPEN carrying of firearms in public without a permit has been legal for many years with no pattern of problems.
 “Commonsense Carry” will allow those people who are already open carrying without a permit to simply put a shirt or jacket over their gun.